Andreas Buja

 Andreas Buja is a Swiss statistician and professor of statistics.
 He is the Liem Sioe Liong/First Pacific Company professor in the Statistics department of The Wharton School at the University of Pennsylvania in Philadelphia, United States.
 Buja joined Center for Computational Mathematics (CCM) as a Senior Research Scientist in January 2020.

 Life and education

 Buja was born in Switzerland.
-He graduated from the Swiss Federal Institute of Technology (ETHZ, Zurich) in 1980 with a PhD in Mathematics and Statistics, where his dissertation was supervised jointly by Frank Hampel, Peter J. Huber, and H. Foellmer.
+He graduated from the Swiss Federal Institute of Technology (ETHZ, Zurich) in 1980 with a PhD in Mathematics and Statistics, where his dissertation was supervised jointly by Frank Hampel, Peter J. Huber, and Hans Föllmer.

 Career and research

-Buja began working as Research associate at ETH Zurich and Children's Hospital, until 1982.
-In the year 1982, Buja held his first academic position as an assistant professor at University of Washington, where he later became an associate professor in 1987.
+Buja began working as research associate at ETH Zurich and Children's Hospital, until 1982.
+In 1982, Buja held his first academic position as an assistant professor at University of Washington, where he later became an associate professor in 1987.
 He also held positions in industry as a member of technical staff at Bell Communications Research and AT&T Bell Laboratories between 1994–1996 and 1996–Jan 2002, respectively.
 Then, he returned to academia as a professor at The Wharton School, University of Pennsylvania, where he was designated as the Liem Sioe Liong/First Pacific Company Professor in July 2003.